RapidCoders/Coding-Practice/DAY_76/README.md

 ```
 **Author: Suyash**

-# Q.3 Given two numbers M and N. The task is to find the position of the rightmost different bit in the binary representation of numbers.
-If both M and N are the same then return -1 in this case.
+# Q.3 Your task is to implement the function strstr.
+The function takes two strings as arguments (s,x) and  locates the occurrence of the string x in the string s.
+The function returns an integer denoting the first occurrence of the string x in s (0 based indexing).
 ```
 Input:
-M = 11, N = 9
+s = GeeksForGeeks, x = Fr
-Output:
+Output: -1
-2
-Explanation:
-Binary representation of the given numbers are: 1011 and 1001, 2nd bit from right is different.
+Explanation: Fr is not present in the string GeeksForGeeks as substring.

 Input:
-M = 52, N = 4
+s = GeeksForGeeks, x = For
-Output:
-5
+Output: 5
-Explanation:
-Binary representation of the given numbers are: 110100 and 0100, 5th-bit from right is different.
+Explanation: For is present as substring in GeeksForGeeks from index 5 (0 based indexing).
 ```
 **Author: Shreyash**